c2mon/c2mon/docs/src/user-guide/daq-api/DAQ_module_developer_guide.md

 # Creating a new DAQ module from scratch

+A step-by-step guide to integrate a new communication protocol.

+---

 This guide assumes that you are familiar with the [core concepts](/core-concepts) of C2MON.
 At the end of this guide you should be able to write your own data acquisition module using the C2MON DAQ APIs.

 ## Including the API

 To use the API, you need to add a dependency on `c2mon-daq-core`.

 Remember to replace "__insert_version_here__" with a real version number, such as "1.8.30"